suzieh/suzieh.github.io/_projects/2_project.md

 ## myWalkableCity

+#### Spatial Data & Buffers

-First, I had a series of geometries from MN Geospatial Commons representing parks and buildings (bolded colors below).
+First, I had a series of **geometries from MN Geospatial Commons representing parks and buildings** (bolded colors below).
 I wanted to create "buffers" which represent the walkable distance from these paths, parks, and buildings (lighter colored areas).

 <p>&nbsp;</p>